sophia-alexanian/armenian_womens_writing_analysis/README.md

 ## What did English-language Armenian woman newspaper writers write about in the early 21st century?

-As a monthly contributor for a bilingual Armenian newspaper in Toronto who covered Dr. Victoria Rowe's PhD dissertation on Armenian woman writers in the late 19th and early 20th centuries (published at the University of Toronto in the year 2000 and available [here](https://utoronto.scholaris.ca/items/03f3f131-4d35-4027-a2fa-ec87ad406335)), I was curious about the patterns in Armenian women's writing in the 21st century.
+As a monthly contributor for a bilingual Armenian newspaper in Toronto, I interviewed Dr. Victoria Rowe talking about her PhD dissertation on Armenian woman writers in the late 19th and early 20th centuries (published at the University of Toronto in the year 2000 and available [here](https://utoronto.scholaris.ca/items/03f3f131-4d35-4027-a2fa-ec87ad406335)).
+After our conversations, I was curious about the patterns in Armenian women's writing in the early 21st century.

 Since I am an English-language Armenian woman newspaper writer, I decided to narrow the scope of my analysis to my counterparts primarily based in Canada, the US, and Armenia.